On the Two Paths Theorem and the Two Disjoint Paths Problem: Web compositions and decompositions

-Consider the ribs $R_G$ and $R_H$ of $G$ and $H$ as well as plane embeddings of both in which $C_G$ and $C_H$ bound the outer faces, all inner faces are triangles, and all triangles faces.
-In particular, $P$ and $P'$ are both on the outer faces.
+Because $\{c,c'\}$ separates $\mathring{P}$ from $\mathring{P'}$, a plane embedding of the rib of $G$ in which the outer face is bounded by $C$, all inner faces are triangles and all triangles are inner faces, has the left-hand side shape below:

-The web composition $R$ of $R_G$ and $R_H$ along $P$ and $P'$ is again a rib.
-Indeed, any planar graph admits a plane embedding with its outer face being exactly in a given prescribed polygon of the plane (see \cite{article/lms/tutte60}).
-Choosing the right polygons we can build a plane embedding of $R$.
-The only issue could be that some edges between vertices of $P$ and $P'$ were drawn twice, once as an edge of $R_G$ and once as an edge of $R_H$.
-Having assumed that $P$ and $P'$ are induced, this cannot be.
-This also shows that triangles of $G$ and $H$ are distinct in $R$.
-Hence, adding back the clique vertices of $G$ and $H$ on their respective triangles we get a web, proving that the web composition of $G$ with $H$ along $P$ and $P'$ is a web with rib $R$ and frame $P_GP_H$. \end{proof}
+Without being too formal on the manipulation of such embeddings, the green area must correspond to an inner face of the embedding, meaning a triangle.
+This face being incident to both $c$ and $c'$, that implies that $cc'$ is an edge of $G$.
+The fact that the rib of $G$ is given by an edge composition of two ribs along $cc'$ is then direct by looking at the inner faces and triangles of $H$ and $K$.
+Hence, $G$ is an edge composition of $H$ and $K$ in which the clique vertices are restored.